The Infinity Mirror Test for Graph Models: Experiments

 PCA was used instead of t-SNE or other dimension reduction techniques because its reduced vectors are a simple linear combination of weights on the original vector.
 This provides a somewhat understandable representation for each reduced vector if the original vector also carries semantic meaning.
-Fortunately, in the case of graphlet vectors, the original vector represented normalized graphlet counts.
 The top part of Fig.~\ref{fig:pca} shows the weights for each element that, when combined, map each mark to its 2-dimensional point.
-Interpreting PCA weights is fraught with difficulty, but in this case, the findings are pretty clear: the $x$-axis is highly correlated with the 4-clique and negatively correlated with 4-path and 3-star, while the $y$-axis is highly correlated with 3-star and 4-clique, negatively correlated with $4$-tailed-triangles.
-Both axes are uncorrelated with the 4-cycle.
+Interpreting PCA weights is fraught with difficulty, but in this case, the findings are pretty straightforward: the $x$-axis is positively correlated with 4-clique and 4-tailed-triangle and negatively correlated with 4-path and 3-star, while the $y$-axis is highly correlated with 3-star, negatively correlated with 4-tailed-triangles and 4-paths.

-Representing axes in this way allows the reader to begin to draw conclusions from the plot in Fig.~\ref{fig:pca}.
+Representing axes in this way allows the reader to begin to conclude the plot in Fig.~\ref{fig:pca}.
 We call-out two interesting findings as examples.
-First, from the HRG plot, we observe that the markers tend to shift upwards in the $y$-axis with increasing iterations, as evidenced by the change in marker colors from blue to red.
+First, from the HRG plot, we observe that the markers shift upwards in the $y$-axis with increasing iterations, as evidenced by the change in marker colors from yellow to red.
 This could be due to an increase in the number of $4$-cliques and $3$-stars.
 Simply put, the HRG model appears to be biased towards generating more cliques.
-This can be validated by the observation that the \textit{hyperedges} in the HRG model are formed directly from a clique-tree.
-Second, the graph autoencoder based models (GCNAE and LinearAE) tend to diverge quickly from the input graphs, away from all the models, to occupy a region with high values of $x$.
-This transition, for some datasets like the Flights network, is gradual, as seen by the trail of "+"s in the GCNAE and LinearAE plots.
-High $x$ values could be the result of a large number of $4$-cliques and a lack of $4$-paths and $3$-stars, indicating an increase in the density of edges in the generated graphs.
-These prompted us to examine the topological degeneracy of the graphs from yet another perspective in Sec.~\ref{sec:aplcc}, looking at how average clustering and average shortest path lengths evolve across iterations for different models.

-There are certainly additional conclusions that may be drawn from the PCA plots, but we leave these for the reader.
-Semantic analysis of PCA on NetLSD vectors may also be possible, but we do not consider such analysis in the present work.
+The observation can validate that the \textit{hyperedges} in the HRG model are formed directly from a clique-tree.